xyproto/in/README.md

     cd build; ./configure --prefix=/usr

+If the directory is missing, it will be created (but not the parent directories, if missing).

 ## Why?

 `cd build` changes the directory also after the command, you would then have to `cd ..` or `cd $srcdir` afterwards.
 Or use `pushd` and `popd`.
 Or use parenthesis, like this, which starts a subshell: